+13.2.2.
 Build dependencies in packages specs

-Build dependencies need to be install in Docker images before starting build process.
-We rely on [package]gitlab-buildpkg-tools to automatically install those dependencies based on packages specifications file.
+Build dependencies need to be install in container images before starting build process.
+We rely on gitlab-buildpkg-tools to automatically install those dependencies based on packages specifications file.
 Consequently, all build requires need to be define in packages specifications file.